Also, use the search box at the bottom of the home page.

 Tiny Crystal Oscillator High-stability gate oscillator uses two, 5-pin SOT packaged devices.

-VHF Overtone Crystal Oscillators A couple of circuits for VHF overtone crystals.
+VHF Overtone Crystal Oscillator A circuit for VHF overtone crystals.

 Low Distortion Crystal Oscillator